robzed/robslife/README.md

 * robslife.asm - this contains the actual core Life program in Z80 Assembler.
 * tape_wrapper.asm - make a single test BASIC program with a glider.

 With tape_wrapper.tap type 'GO TO 40' to step the next frame.
+It contains a glider and some text (from the code load) which is processed.
+If you want just the glider, type CLS then GO TO 30.

 MACHINE CODE
 ------------